vektor-inc/vk-blocks/readme.txt

 1. VK Blocks examples.

 == Changelog ==

+= 1.91.0 =
+[ Specification change ] Adjusted translation file loading to comply with changes in WordPress 6.7.
+[ Bug fix ][ Table of Contents (Pro) ] Fixed "CLOSE" label not appearing after clicking the "OPEN" button when the initial state is set to "CLOSE".

 = 1.90.1 =
 [ Bug fix ][ Cover ] Fixed inline styles not being retained when adding a link.